 Everything flourishes when one thing leads to another.

 And then, covid made us even more creative!
-Since the pandemic took hold we have
+When the pandemic hit we

 pivoted our operations into an emergency covid-response project, meeting the needs of the most vulnerable in our community through The Well.
 We are loving our neighbours in the most practical and hands-on ways that we can.

-Underlying our work this year has been reflection on the words of the medieval mystic known as Julian of Norwich.
-Like us, she lived through a time of plague, death and fear – and also experienced a long period of self-isolation, although hers was self-chosen as she withdrew to her Anchorage for a life of reflection on the visions she received near death.
+Underlying our work recently has been reflection on the words of the medieval mystic known as Julian of Norwich.
+She lived through a time of plague, death and fear – and also experienced a long period of self-isolation, although hers was self-chosen as she withdrew to her Anchorage for a life of reflection on the visions she received near death.

 The words, ‘All Will Be Well’ lead us on with hope, but also present challenge and questions.